Mar 07, 2018

 It’s hard to believe that I’m already more than half way done with my internship at Cohen & Company.
 Two short months ago, I started my internship as a PCS tax intern in the Pittsburgh office.
 The amount I’ve learned in these two short months is truly incredible.
 I’ve not only learned how to complete tax returns and other accounting methods, but also how to work in a large firm environment and how to conduct myself as a business professional.

-When I researched Cohen before my interview last fall, I noticed the firm really put an emphasis on “culture”.
+When I researched Cohen & Company before my interview last fall, I noticed the firm really put an emphasis on “culture”.
 Never working for a large firm before, I wondered how much culture really mattered.
-It was pretty obvious from the start of my internship that culture really does matter and that Cohen has a great work environment, with truly great people.
+It was pretty obvious from the start of my internship that culture really does matter and that the firm has a great work environment, with truly great people.

 I can already tell this three-month experience will play a huge roll in the rest of my career as a business professional.
-I’m truly glad to be a part of Cohen’s team and excited to see where this first step of my career takes me.
+I’m truly glad to be a part of Cohen & Company’s team and excited to see where this first step of my career takes me.